 The divisions of Administration, Community and Public Health, Regulation and Licensure, and Senior and Disability Services; State Public Health Laboratory, Offices of Public Information, General Counsel, Governmental Policy and Legislation report to the director.

 A State Board of Health and State Board of Senior Services advise the director regarding the priorities, policies and programs of the department and review rules promulgated by the department.
 The boards each consist of seven members appointed by the Governor, with the advice and consent of the Missouri Senate.

 Dr. Randall Williams Bio

-Dr. Williams has also previously served on local and state boards of health in addition to delivering 2000 babies as a practicing obstetrician.
-He also helped serve medical needs of people overseas in conflict zones.
-His ongoing work has taken him to Iraq 12 times, and he has also worked in Afghanistan, Libya and Haiti.
+Dr. Williams has also previously served on local and state boards of health, in addition to delivering 2000 babies as a practicing obstetrician.
+He also helped serve the medical needs of people in overseas conflict zones.
+His ongoing work has taken him to Iraq 12 times, and he has worked in Afghanistan, Libya and Haiti.
 Recognition of these efforts was reflected in his selection as Triangle Red Cross Humanitarian of the Year and the Raleigh News & Observer’s Tar Heel of the Week.

-He is also an avid runner.
-Dr. Williams believes physical exercise contributes greatly to a sense of wellness and led a campaign to encourage families to run 5Ks for charity.
+He is an avid runner.
+Dr. Williams believes physical exercise contributes greatly to a sense of wellness and led a campaign to encourage families to participate in 5K runs for charity.
 He enjoys training for and running marathons and has run marathons in Boston, New York, Paris, Athens, Florence and Jerusalem.